Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 You might be good at this if: You have strong math and physics skills and like solving complex, multivariable problems.
 You enjoy both precision and imagination.

-Explore majors like: Aerospace Engineering, Aeronautical Engineering, Astronautical Engineering
+Explore college majors and degree programs like: Aerospace Engineering, Aeronautical Engineering, Astronautical Engineering

 Electrical Engineering